kavonrtep/cenh3_chip_seq_pipeline/README.md

 # CHIP seq analysis pipeline

 This pipeline is designed to analyze ChIP-seq data using a series of tools like epic2, Macs3 and deeptools.
-The pipeline is designed for detection of broad peaks.
-The pipeline is encapsulated in a Singularity container for ease of use and reproducibility.
+The pipeline is intended to be used for detection of broad peaks.
+The pipeline is encapsulated in a Singularity container.

 ## Requirements
 Singularity is required to use the contained.
-Sigularity can be installed using conda environment.
+Singularity can be installed using conda environment.

 ```bash
 conda install -c conda-forge singularity